damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ----

-Unfortunately, static websites are hard to setup and hard to update for everyone but the invested engineer.
+Unfortunately, hardcoded static websites take a long time to setup and are hard to update for everyone but the invested web developer.
 GitLab 8.17 allows anyone to easily create and collaborate on a static website through GitLab Pages, now available in GitLab Community Edition.